Penduline tit: Behaviour

 Insects form the larger part of the diet of the penduline tits, and they are active foragers.
 Their long conical bill is used to probe into cracks and prise open holes in order to obtain prey.
 Nectar, seeds and fruits may also be taken seasonally.
-Their foraging behaviour is reminiscent of the true tits (Paridae), foraging upside-down on small branches, manoeuvring branches and leaves with their feet in order to insect them, and clasping large prey items with one foot while dismembering them.
+Their foraging behaviour is reminiscent of the true tits (Paridae), foraging upside-down on small branches, manoeuvring branches and leaves with their feet in order to inspect them, and clasping large prey items with one foot while dismembering them.

 The common name of the family reflects the tendency of most species to construct elaborate pear-shaped nests.
 These nests are woven from spiderweb, wool and animal hair and soft plant materials, which are suspended from twigs and branches in trees.
 The nests of the African genus Anthoscopus are even more elaborate than the Eurasian Remiz, incorporating a false entrance above the true entrance which leads to a false chamber.
 The true nesting chamber is accessed by the parent opening a hidden flap, entering and then closing the flap shut again, the two sides sealing with sticky spider webs.

 The verdin builds a domed nest out of thorny twigs.
 In some penduline tit species the eggs are white, sometimes with red spots.
 The verdin lays blue-green eggs with red spots.
 Incubation lasts about 13 or 14 days, and the nestlings fledge at about 18 days.
-In penduline tits, higher incidences of extra-pair paternity results in lower rates of male care, suggesting that extra-pair offspring devalues parental care.
+In penduline tits, higher incidents of extra-pair paternity results in lower rates of male care, suggesting that extra-pair offspring devalues parental care.